garliceric817/LambdaCallGoogleSpeechAPI/README.md

 # LambdaCallGoogleSpeechAPI
-Step by step: How to use Lambda to call Google Speech-to-text API
+Step by step: How to use Lambda to call Google Speech-to-text API\n
-Step1:
+Step1: \n
 Step2: